The Grace 401(k)

 In the light, not in the shadows.

 A 401(k) is a benefit you offer, that comes with a fiduciary duty.
 That means paying attention to what's under the surface, so your people retain as much as possible of every dollar they've earned.
+All investing involves risk, and outcomes vary from plan to plan — but understanding what you pay is the first step.

 408(b)(2)